Bhool Bhulaiyaa 2

+Bhool Bhulaiyaa 2 released theatrically worldwide on 20 May 2022 and received generally positive reviews from critics, with particular praise for Tabu and Aaryan's performances, humour, musical score, soundtrack, cinematography, and direction, but received criticism for the writing and editing.
+The film earned ₹266.88 crore worldwide and became the fourth highest-grossing Hindi film and ninth highest-grossing Indian film of 2022.
+The film received 10 nominations at the 68th Filmfare Awards, including Best Film, Best Director (Bazmee), Best Actress (Tabu), and Best Actor (Aaryan), and won Best Actress (Critics) (Tabu).
+A spiritual sequel, Bhool Bhulaiyaa 3, starring Aaryan with Vidya Balan, Madhuri Dixit, and Triptii Dimri, was released on Diwali 2024.

 Plot

-Across a mansion in Bhawanigarh, Rajasthan in 2004, the priests confine a malevolent spirit named Manjulika, who is hell-bent on attacking the family's daughter-in-law Anjulika to a room.
+Across a mansion in Bhawanigarh, Rajasthan, in 2004, powerful sorcerers and priests perform sacred rituals, and supernatural things start happening across the palace by a malevolent spirit named Manjulika, who is hell-bent on attacking the family's daughter-in-law, Anjulika.
+The sorcerer intervenes and forces the spirit inside a chamber, and a powerful trishul and sacred amulets are placed on the door to seal away the spirit inside the room.
 After this, the family deserts the mansion for safety.

-18 years later, in Himachal Pradesh, Ruhaan Randhawa meets Reet Thakur who is on a trip to Bhawanigarh via Chandigarh to marry her fiancée Sagar reluctantly.
-They board a bus to Chandigarh but cut short their journey for attending a music carnival and later discover that the bus they were supposed to travel met with an accident, killing everyone on board.
+18 years later, in Himachal Pradesh, Ruhaan Randhawa meets Reet Thakur, who is on a trip to Bhawanigarh via Chandigarh to marry her fiancé Sagar reluctantly.
+They board a bus to Chandigarh but cut short their journey to attend a music carnival and later discover that the bus on which they were supposed to travel met with an accident, killing everyone on board.
 Subsequently, the Thakurs, who are owners of the mansion that was deserted 18 years ago, assumed her to be dead.
-Reet tries contacting her family but over the phone she overhears a conversation between Trisha and Sagar, realizing an affair brewing between them.
-Seeking to earn them the gift of marriage so she could avoid falling into it, Reet plays along her family's presumption about her demise and travels to Bhawanigarh with a hesitating Ruhaan.
+Reet tries contacting her family, but over the phone she overhears a conversation between her younger sister Trisha and Sagar, realizing an affair is brewing between them.
+Seeking to earn them the gift of marriage so she could avoid falling into it, Reet plays along with her family's presumption about her demise and travels to Bhawanigarh with a hesitant Ruhaan.

-They decide to hide in the deserted ancestral mansion, but Chote Pandit, a priest, spots the doors of the mansion opened and informs the Thakurs, who along with the villagers enter the mansion and spot Ruhaan, who covers up the situation by lying that Reet's spirit led him there and her final wish is to see her family living in the ancestral mansion and that too with Trisha being married.
-Under Ruhaan's influence, The Thakurs fix Trisha's wedding with Sagar.
-Due to his presumed ability of communicating with spirits, Ruhaan becomes popular as Rooh Baba, where he and Reet become friends.
-When Ruhaan is led to the room where the spirit was trapped, Anjulika, Reet's sister-in-law, warns him to stay away from the room and reveals that the spirit is actually Anjulika's twin sister Manjulika.
+Reet drags Ruhaan in though he feels that the mansion is spooky.
+Together they hide in the deserted ancestral mansion, but Chote Pandit, a priest, spots the doors of the mansion opened and informs the Thakurs, who along with the villagers enter the mansion and spot Ruhaan, who covers up the situation by lying that Reet's spirit led him there and her final wish is to see her family living in the ancestral mansion, and that too with Trisha being married.
+Under Ruhaan's influence, the Thakurs fix Trisha's wedding with Sagar.
+Due to his presumed ability to communicate with spirits, Ruhaan becomes popular as Rooh Baba, and he and Reet become friends.
+When Ruhaan is led to the room where the spirit was trapped, Anjulika, Reet's sister-in-law, warns him to stay away from the room and reveals that the spirit is actually Anjulika's twin sister, Manjulika.